 1. WOODBRIDGE T-0019 Elongated One Piece Toilet — Best Overall

-The Woodbridge T-0019 elongated toilet has a sleek design, quiet operation, and combines a 1.28-gallon tank with a dual-flush unit for water efficiency.
-The flush size means that the design is smaller than most other units and is perfect for use even in confined spaces, but the flush is still effective, thanks to its siphon design.
-The water-efficient flush is quiet too, so it won’t disturb the rest of the house even in the middle of the night.
+The Woodbridge T-0019 elongated toilet has a sleek design and quiet operation, and it combines a 1.28-gallon tank with a dual-flush unit for water efficiency.
+The Woodbridge is smaller than most other units and is perfect for confined spaces, but the flush is still effective, thanks to its siphon design.
+The water-efficient flush is quiet, and it won’t disturb the rest of the house, even in the middle of the night.
 The Woodbridge has an elongated seat design that offers comfort even for those who like to linger and relax.

 2. Toto MS604114CEFG#01 UltraMax II One-Piece Toilet — Premium Choice

 However, it is at the top end when it comes to price, and despite these high-end features, there have been reports that the toilet is easily clogged, and its design means that it is difficult to unclog even with a plunger.
-There have also been complaints that there isn’t much clearance between the toilet seat and the water.
+There have also been complaints about insufficient clearance between the toilet seat and the water.